jonasm2-cs/Azure-SOC-Project/README.md

 3. Configure Log forwarding to forward log into a central repository
 4. Connect Repository to our Microsoft Sentinel SIEM
 5. Create an attack map to showcases where attacks are coming from

+## P2.
+Create a Azure
+use this link for students: https://azure.microsoft.com/en-us/free/students use this link for personal use: https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account in this tutorial i will be creating an Azure account for personal use
+1. Fill out Profile Information
+2. Fill out Address Information
+3. Fill out Credit Card information *You will not be charged unless you move to pay-as-you go subscription plan